druce/druce.github.io/_posts/2014-01-19-optimal-certainty-equivalent-retirement-plans-part-2.md

         The optimal retirement plan is the one that would have maximized expected utility over all historical cohorts and survival timelines.

-        This does not seem completely computationally intractable in this day and age, so let&#8217;s try to compute it.
+        This does not seem completely computationally intractable in this day and age, so let’s try to compute it.

         We add to our code from last time to